Congratulations on Passing the Embassy’s Primary Screening!

 After you have passed the primary screening and received your documents back, as well as the Passing Certificate of the Primary Screening from the Japanese Embassy or Consulate, you should contact the universities in Japan that you want to apply to immediately!

-The deadline to contact universities to request a Letter of Provisional Acceptance for the 2020 scholarship application cycle is Friday, August 23, 2019 Japan Time.
-MEXT has instructed all universities in Japan that they are to refuse any applicant that contacts them on or after August 24.
+The deadline to contact universities to request a Letter of Provisional Acceptance for the 2021 scholarship application cycle is Friday, November 20, 2020 Japan Time.
+MEXT has instructed all universities in Japan that they are to refuse any applicant that contacts them on or after November 21.
 Keep in mind that Japan is ahead of most countries in terms of time zones.
 Do not wait until the last day!
-An email sent on the 23rd in your time zone that arrives after midnight in Japan will not be accepted.
+An emailed application sent on the 20th in your time zone that arrives after midnight in Japan will not be accepted.

 Submitting Letters of Provisional Acceptance to Your Embassy/Consulate